YanaSn0/Javascript/README.md

 Press F12 to open developer tools.

-Paste the script in the console and click run.
+Paste the script in the console and click run on your following page.